Confidence recovers

 Make your wishes known.
 Does your staff know what steps to take if something happens to you personally?
 Write down a set of instructions, including important contacts, insurance coverage and financial information (including how to treat company stock).

-As a financial professional, you may handle many day-to-day operations yourself.
-But what happens to your business if you suddenly become unavailable or lose a core staff member?
+What happens to your business if you suddenly become unavailable or lose a core staff member?
 To ensure a consistent client experience, look for ways to systemize and document procedures such as client on-boarding or billing.

 Many financial professionals are moving toward automating or outsourcing more functions, such as marketing, billing or even portfolio modeling.
 In some cases, these services may already be offered by your parent firm.
 Such strategies have the added advantage of creating the kind of operational consistency potential buyers look for in valuing a financial services business.